MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ### Clang and LLVM support

-- LLVM tools shipped with Visual Studio have been upgraded to LLVM 12.
+- LLVM tools shipped with Visual Studio are upgraded to LLVM 12.
 For more information, see the [LLVM release notes](https://releases.llvm.org/12.0.0/docs/ReleaseNotes.html).

 - Clang-cl support was updated to LLVM 12.